-We kick off the Love’s Cup during the fall with a full-day seminar called “Who Wants to Be an Entrepreneur.”
+We kick off the Entrepreneur’s Cup during the fall with a full-day seminar called “Who Wants to Be an Entrepreneur.”
 After that, students form teams and figure out an idea for a business plan.
 They do the research, create the financial projections, and perform market validation to build a product that their target customers would want to buy.

 They learn how to talk to investors and how to seek out and take the advice from mentors and industry experts.
 They figure out how to work as a team and how to delegate.
 In the service of entrepreneurship, they do things they’ve never done before.

 They take what they’ve learned in classrooms and labs and apply it to the real world.
 And while they are doing that, they are taking classes, making grades, and many of them are holding down jobs.